Cancel anytime

 Industry Overview

-The aluminum industry is influenced by global economic growth, raw material prices (alumina and aluminum), and demand from key sectors such as aerospace, automotive, and construction.
-Trends include increasing demand for lightweight materials, sustainable production practices, and supply chain disruptions.
+The aluminum industry is cyclical and influenced by global economic conditions, raw material prices (primarily alumina and energy), and demand from key sectors like aerospace, automotive, and construction.
+There's increasing focus on sustainability and recycled aluminum.

 Positioning

-Kaiser Aluminum is positioned as a supplier of high-value-added aluminum products with a focus on specialized applications, particularly in aerospace and automotive.
-Its competitive advantages include its technical expertise, product quality, and customer relationships.
+Kaiser Aluminum is positioned as a leading producer of high-value-added aluminum products, particularly in the aerospace and automotive sectors.
+Its competitive advantage lies in its specialized manufacturing capabilities and strong customer relationships.

 Total Addressable Market (TAM)